Five benefits of group prenatal care with OHSU’s nurse-midwives

 - It’s still a medical visit.

-While education and discussion are an important part of the program, one-on-one time with the midwife is too.
-“We still get vital signs, measurements, listen to the baby’s heart, and answer any questions you don’t want to ask in front of the group,” says Coppola.
-If there are problems – like high blood pressure or pre-term contractions – those are dealt with right away, just like a regular medical visit.
+While education and discussion are an important part of the program, medical care with a midwife is, too.
+During the one-on-one time, midwives take vital signs and measurements, listen to the baby’s heart tones, and answer any questions people would prefer not to cover with the group.
+If there are any concerns, such as high blood pressure or pre-term contractions, those are addressed just like during a regular medical visit.

 - Empowerment through community.